mic-user/alexa_skill_bridge_lambda/README.md

 (If you don't pass thru below checklist any of bit, you cannot get the own Alexa skill link.)

+# **[Summary]**
+- Exposed 443 HA port.
+- Any SSL cert.
+- Get the external HA Address.
+- Alexa config in HA confiuration.xml
+- Lambda at right region for locale
+- Set the address into everywhere correctly like BASE_URL, Alexa console, etc.
+- Non-blocked network path to HA reside in your room.
+- Wait discovery and use.

 # **[pre-requisition]**
 1. Check HA address that your own domain or dynamic DNS(DDNS) or even IP
 2. Prepare sure SSL certification that the free Let'sencrypt or free self-signed or commercial SSL cert if you would like.